Vendée Globe

-The Vendée Globe is a single-handed (solo) non-stop, unassisted round the world yacht race.
+The Vendée Globe (/fr/) is a single-handed (solo) non-stop, unassisted round the world yacht race.
 The race was founded by Philippe Jeantot in 1989, and since 1992 has taken place every four years.
-It is named after the Département of Vendée, in France, where the race starts and ends.
+It is named after the department of Vendée, in France, where the race starts and ends.
 The Vendée Globe is considered an extreme quest of individual endurance and the ultimate test in ocean racing.

 The race

 History

 The race was founded as "The Globe Challenge" in 1989 by French yachtsman Philippe Jeantot.
 Jeantot had competed in the BOC Challenge in 1982–83 and 1986–87, winning the 60-foot class ("Class I") both times.
 The BOC Challenge was sailed in stages with sailors being given the chance to rest and repair their boats at ports around the world.Unsatisfied with the race's format, he decided to set up a new round-the-world non-stop race, which he felt would be the ultimate challenge for single-handed sailors.

 The first race was run in 1989–90, and was won by Titouan Lamazou; Jeantot himself took part, and placed fourth.
 The next race was in 1992–93; and it has since then been run every four years.
 The inaugural race included 11 Frenchmen, one South African (Bertie Reed) and one American (Mike Plant).